ScottAndrews40/fa21-cse110-lab4/expose/javascript/part2.md

 #10 The length of the array prices will be printed to console because let has function scope.

-#11 the empty array iscounted will be returned because const does not allow for reassignment.
+#11 the array discounted is returned

 #12 A) student.name
     B) student['Grad Year]